DaveBerkeley/streams/README.md

 Passing functions to connect()
 ----

-Sometimes you want to perform operaion on data, rather than simply copying it from stream A to B. The Stream.connect() function allows a function to be specified that can supply the opreation.
+Sometimes you want to perform operations on data, rather than simply copying it from stream A to B. The Stream.connect() function allows a function to be specified that can supply the operation.

 For example, a MAC stage has a 28-bit output accumulator.
-You want to shift this into a 12-bit output by taking the high bits.
+You want to signed shift this into a 12-bit output by taking the high bits.

         # MAC has 28-bit output : (width * 2) + (bits_for(samples)-1)